Kentico/Home/README.md

 Welcome to the world of Kentico open source software.
 This is the home repository where you can get up to speed in minutes.
 Before you start using any of our software or contributing, read this guide and our [contributing guidelines](https://github.com/Kentico/Home/blob/master/CONTRIBUTING.md) to save you some time and trouble.
 In the [wiki section](https://github.com/Kentico/Home/wiki) of this repository, you can find the best practices and guidelines for OS projects and SDK developers.

-> :information_source: **All repositories relatecd to Kontent.ai are currently being migrated to [Kontent.ai organization](https://github.com/kontent-ai).
-If you can't find a repository you're looking for, it may have been already moved to the new organization.
-Some repositories may be temporarily unavailable, thank you for your understanding!**
+> :information_source: **All repositories related to Kontent.ai are migrated under [Kontent.ai organization](https://github.com/kontent-ai) in case you can't find a repository you're looking for**.

 ## Our product and related open-source projects